 The Incredible Popularity of Ruby Programming

-Unlike in previous article, where we have discussed all the features of hiring Elixir developer, here we are going to speak about a very popular programming language.
-Ruby, and its Rails web framework, is the platform of choice for many startups in Silicon Valley and beyond.
+Here we are going to speak about a very popular programming language – Ruby and how to hire Ruby developer.
+Ruby and its Rails web framework is the platform of choice for many startups in Silicon Valley and beyond.
 Famous early users of this programming language and its Rails framework include startups such as:

 - Twitter – the social networking platform

 - Basecamp (the originators of the framework) – project management and collaboration software

 - GitHub – source code repository hosting and open source development repos